DHTMLX/docs-suite/docs/form/work_with_form.md

 }
 ~~~

-Thus, the value `1000000.0000` is converted into `$1,000,000` by the pattern given above.
+Thus, the value *1000000.0000* is converted into *$1,000,000* by the pattern given above.

+#### Default `numberMask` configs depending on the input type

 When the `inputType:"number"` is specified for an input, the resulting number is converted into the *number* type.
-The *default* config for this input type is the following:
+The default config for this input type is the following:

 ~~~jsx
 {